 Users can download free themes from WordPess.org directory.
 For paid themes, there are several WordPress themes and theme shops like Astra, StudioPress, Themify, CSSIgniter, and more.
 See our list of the best commercial WordPress theme shops.

 Furthermore, you can hire a developer or learn to create a completely custom theme for your company.

 WordPress has a much larger range of themes and design layouts than Wix.
-WordPress users can also switch themes or customize them as much as they want without any restrictions.
+WordPress users can also easily switch themes or customize them as much as they want without any restrictions.

-Plugins and Apps
+4. Plugins and Apps

-Plugins and Apps are third party software that you can use with your platform to add more features.
+Plugins and apps are like third-party extensions that you can use with your platform to add more features.